steelze/mail-tracker/README.md

 }
 ```

-Then you must register the event in your \App\Providers\EventServiceProvider \$listen array:
+Then you must register the events you want to act on in your \App\Providers\EventServiceProvider \$listen array:

 ```php
 /**